Sanmati (सन्मति): Reimagining Women’s Work in the Digital Economy

 Partners

-The global shift toward a digital economy is redefining how work is created, performed, and valued.
-In India, this transformation is accelerating, driven by a young, tech-savvy population and a projected digital growth of $1 trillion by 2029 (ICRIER, 2025).
-Yet, as digital platforms and AI-powered services expand, so do the gaps—especially for women.
+The global shift toward a digital economy is transforming how work is created, performed, and valued.
+In India, this transformation is accelerating, driven by a young, tech-savvy population, over 800 million internet users, and a projected $1 trillion digital economy by 2029.

-Digital work, while flourishing in India, lacks rigorous research, with little agreement on how to define concepts like data value chains or micro work —and even less attention to how women, particularly those in rural and underserved regions, can be equitably integrated into these systems of value creation.
+Yet, these opportunities are not equitably distributed.
+Deep-rooted gender norms, limited digital literacy, infrastructural gaps, and safety concerns continue to keep many women—especially in rural and underserved regions—on the margins.
+The field lacks rigorous research, with little consensus on how to define concepts such as data value chains or microwork, and even less attention to how women can be equitably integrated into these systems of value creation.

 Research